goosehub/trust/README.md

-<h1>Big World</h1>
+<h1>Trust</h1>

-<p>Big World is a social network for creating and joining chat rooms that exist on a shared google map.
+<p>Trust is a MMO game of crime and trust.
+It uses several game theory concepts.
 It is in Alpha and not ready for public release.</p>

 <h2>Set up an instance</h2>